Managing Your Subscriber Tokens

 Even though the quick action menu provides you with certain management control, the real control lies within the manage UI for each token.

-To open the manage view simply click the Manage Token button from the item’s action menu.
+To open the manage view simply click the settings button from the item’s action menu.

 As mentioned earlier, your Subscribe Token allows to watch different Streams that are secured.
 The Stream Names list contains the different stream names your Subscribe Token has access to.